nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 3a.
-The command is invalid.
+The user types in an invalid command.
     * 3a1.
-DevEnable displays an error message.
+DevEnable displays an error message with the correct usage.
       Use case resumes at Step 3.
+* 3b.
+DevEnable detects that the project ID does not exist in the list.
+    * 3b1.
+DevEnable displays an error message that the project does not exist.
+      Use case ends.

 **Use case: UC4 - Edit project**